Explainer: What’s Going on in China’s Property Market?

 To fully understand China’s property market, we must also understand the relationship it has with the government, and local governments, in particular.

-in cities.
+In China, the government owns the rights to all land in cities.
 Companies and individuals can purchase land-use rights from the government for a period of up to 70 years, after which time the lease can be extended.
 The property built upon the leased land can be bought and owned by companies and individuals.

 Land sales are therefore a major source of income for the government, especially local governments.
 This reliance on land sales is compounded by the fact that local governments are responsible for spending on public infrastructure in their jurisdictions as a means of stimulating the economy and ensuring jobs.

 In addition, local governments had been prohibited from raising money through bond sales until 2015.
 For this reason, land sales have been a major lifeline for local governments.
 It is estimated that revenue from land transfers and real estate special tax together accounted for 37.6 percent of local governments’ fiscal revenue in 2020.

 And just as local governments rely on real estate developers to lease land to raise funds, so property developers rely on local governments to fund development.
 As mentioned, local governments are responsible for a large proportion of infrastructure spending in their jurisdictions, which means they are frequently the main contractors for the developers, and by extension, construction companies.

 Though land sales have helped to fund some of these projects, to sustain the high levels of spending required to drive economic growth, local governments have also had to turn to other sources of liquidity.
 This is where the use of local government financing vehicles (LGFVs) comes in.

 LGFVs are investment companies that are owned by local governments.
 They were created as means to bypass a ban on direct borrowing by governments.
 The LGFV can take out loans on behalf of the government to finance infrastructure or welfare projects.